-Are you are committed to protecting and preserving the planet's natural resources?
+Are you committed to protecting and preserving the planet's natural resources?
 Are you passionate about environmental health, economic equity, and social justice?
 Do you want to help future generations tackle real-world challenges like climate change, pollution, waste management, poverty and hunger, economic development, urban planning, and renewable energy?
-A degree in Sustainability Studies combines those interests and offers paths to a wide range of careers, from science and technology to public policy, law, architecture, and business.
+A BA/BS in Sustainability Studies combines those interests and offers paths to a wide range of careers, from science and technology to public policy, law, architecture, and business.

 Majors and Programs

 The sustainability curriculum includes an introduction to sustainability history, planning, and policy, and capstone studio, research, and internship experiences.
 Elective courses can be chosen that address climate change, natural hazards, geospatial analysis, sustainable agriculture, waste management, urban planning, and other subjects relevant to sustainability, including economics, public policy, social equity, entrepreneurship, and ethics.

 The BA program looks at sustainability through a liberal arts lens.
 This degree has more freedom to choose electives than the BS program since there are less science and math courses required.
 It is designed for students who aspire to work in public policy, law, urban planning, community development or business.

 In the Classroom